Lemoncode/webpack-1.x-by-sample/00 Intro/04 Jquery/README.md

 var webpack = require("webpack");
 ````

-- Then we will use a plugin from webpack to define as global variables jquery and
+- Then we will use a plugin from webpack to define as global variables: jQuery and $.
-$

 ````
 plugins:[